Do I deal with Kallars, or the landlord directly?

 Notice to end a tenancy

-- The condition of the property and its contents at the end of the tenancy will then be compared back to this report in the form of a check-out report.
+- The condition of the property and its contents at the end of the tenancy is then compared back to this report in the form of a check-out report.
 The inventory clerk will also provide an opinion on whether any damage that has arisen during the tenancy is attributable to the tenants, to ‘fair wear and tear' or to the landlord as required maintenance.

-- Normally an inventory of the property detailing; condition, furniture and fittings and effects will be prepared by the landlord, or an independent inventory clerk instructed by the landlord prior to the tenancy commencing.
+- Normally an inventory of the property condition, furniture and fittings and effects will be prepared by the landlord, or an independent inventory clerk instructed by the landlord prior to the tenancy commencing.
 The tenancy is checked and agreed between the tenant and the landlord at the tenancy commencement.

-- When your tenancy ends, an inspection of the property will be carried out either by the landlord, or an independent inventory clerk instructed by the landlord.
+- When your tenancy ends, an inspection of the property will be carried out, either by the landlord or an independent inventory clerk instructed by the landlord.

-- The landlord may propose deductions to the deposit for cleaning, damages or unpaid rent (this is assessed by comparing the inventory check-in to the check-out) and provided you agree with this, the money will be returned to your account.
+- The landlord may propose deductions to the deposit for cleaning, damages or unpaid rent (this is assessed by comparing the inventory check-in to the check-out) and provided you agree with this, the balance will be returned to your account.